How to Choose a Martial Arts School

 Martial Arts Instructors

-Next, you want to investigate the instructors.
+Next, investigate the instructors.
 There are several criteria that you wish to evaluate.
 Just like going to any other business, are the staff and instructors courteous and friendly?
 Do they make you feel comfortable?

 • Who did this person learn from?